-6. Thor—In the Ultimate Avengers animated movie, we find Thor out at sea with a group of activists protesting whale slaughter.
-If only his fellow Norwegians in the real world got the picture that whaling is a thing of the past!
+In the Ultimate Avengers animated movie, we find Thor out at sea with a group of activists protesting whale slaughter.
+Hopefully, others in the real world will take a tip from the god of thunder and make whale hunting a thing of the past!

-2. Wolverine and Jean Grey—In X-Men Unlimited #44, Wolverine catches three neighborhood boys in the act of torturing and killing animals for kicks—and offers to return the favor on behalf of his furry friends.
-Using her psychic powers, Jean Grey instead makes the boys experience in their minds the pain and suffering that they caused to their innocent victims.
-In the next issue … Colonel Sanders!
+In X-Men Unlimited #44, Wolverine catches three neighborhood boys in the act of torturing and killing animals for kicks—and offers to return the favor on behalf of his furry friends.
+Using her psychic powers, Jean Grey instead makes the boys experience in their minds the pain and suffering that they caused their defenseless victims.

 In Civil War: Frontline #5, part of Marvel’s epic Civil War story arc, Wonder Man is interrupted on his way to an important function by two S.H.I.E.L.D. agents looking for answers about a mysterious aquarium store bombing (read the book).
 The important function?
 A PETA banquet. ’Nuff said.

 Wonder Woman writer Greg Rucka showed the Amazonian warrior shirking meat in favor of tofu, which makes sense when you realize that she can speak to animals.

 You, too, can be a superhero for animals by going vegan!
 You’ll save the lives of countless animals each year simply by choosing vegan meals, animal-friendly clothing, and cruelty-free products.
 Start today by taking our 3-Week Vegan Challenge and ordering our free vegan starter kit.